-Grapevine wreaths are simple, rustic, and suit many homes.
+Grapevine wreaths are simple and rustic and suit many homes.
 The cotton balls remind me of pussy willows, a sign of spring when we lived in southern Ontario.

 This is a simple project that anyone can do.
 It's perfect if you're looking for farmhouse decorating budget ideas.
 And it's a great way to get in the mood for spring.